-- Place lower value as (sub)root, higher value as right child.
-If the lower node already has right child, then recursively merge the higher valued node with the the right child (ultimately equiv. to "place as far right as possible") - After merging, the npl of the lower valued node might have changed, so recompute
+- Insertion and merge are the same: have two nodes in hand, which are single node or root of (sub)tree - Place lower value as (sub)root, higher value as right child.
+If the lower-valued node already has right child, then recursively merge the higher-valued node with that right child (ultimately equiv. to "place as far right as possible", but the value being carried down might have swapped)